iWaraxe/CriticalThinking/lectures/en/lecture-06-ai-ethics-arena.md

 ### [seq:080] Right to Know It's AI

 ###### SCRIPT
 Should AI always identify itself?
 When you chat with customer service, should you know if it's human or AI?
 What about AI-generated news articles or social media posts?
-It's like having an invisible friend who everyone else thinks is real.
-Transparency builds trust, but some companies resist.
-Where do you stand?
+But transparency goes deeper: should we know HOW AI works?
+Companies like DeepSeek release their model weights and research openly, while others keep everything secret.
+It's like some chefs sharing their recipes while others guard them like state secrets.
+Which approach builds more trust?

 ###### VISUAL
 - Hidden AI examples in daily life
 - "AI Disclosure" labels mockup
+- NEW: Open vs Closed development comparison
 - Trust meter rising with transparency
 - Before/after showing AI identification